liamhv31/Projects/Phishing Investigations/Snapped-Phish-ing-Line.md

 **Answer**: Accounts.Payable@groupmarketingonline.icu

 ### Question 3 - What is the redirection URL to the phishing page for the individual Zoe Duncan? (defanged format)
 Zoe Duncan's email is the one titled **Group Marketing Online Direct Credit Advice**.
 If you look at the HTML attachment, you can find the answer.
 I saved it to the **Downloads** folder and then used `cat` to dump the contents to the command line.
-It's not a big file so need to `grep` anything.
+The file is small, so there is no need to use `grep`.

 <img width="879" height="250" alt="image" src="https://github.com/user-attachments/assets/2614c7e0-7f51-425b-be32-aca66db871b6" />

-Then we just need to defang it using **CyberChef**.
+The URL can then be defanged using **CyberChef**.
 Make sure you select all of the **Defang URL** options (escape dots, escape http, and escape ://)

 <img width="884" height="663" alt="image" src="https://github.com/user-attachments/assets/b2fdf2d9-078f-4ddd-9338-e2d6c15db66c" />

 **Answer**: hxxp[://]kennaroads[.]buzz/data/Update365/office365/40e7baa2f826a57fcf04e5202526f8bd/?email=zoe[.]duncan@swiftspend[.]finance&error

 ### Question 4 - What is the URL to the .zip archive of the phishing kit? (defanged format)
-We can find this by searching through the URL paths of the phsihing domain.
+We can find this by searching through the URL paths of the phishing domain.
 This can be safely done in the VM we have, without risk of infecting our network.
 I started by looking at the main domain - **hxxp[://]kennaroads[.]buzz**.
 Nothing really stood out to me there.

 <img width="883" height="802" alt="image" src="https://github.com/user-attachments/assets/21d260fb-0db9-4186-acfc-5fc84137edde" />